William Welsh Harrison: Personal life

 Harrison was a member of the Philadelphia Country Club, the University Club and the Rittenhouse Club.
-He died at his home in Glenside, Pennsylvania on March 4, 1927.
-In his will, he dictated that his bachelor sun must wed to keep a $1,000,000 bequest within the family.
+He died at his home in Glenside, Pennsylvania, on March 4, 1927.
+In his will, he dictated that his bachelor son must wed to keep a $1,000,000 bequest within the family.
 His widow died at her home in Oak Lane, Philadelphia in August 1933.

 Grey Towers

-In 1881, 31-year-old Harrison purchased Rosedale Hall Glenside, Pennsylvania from J. Thomas Audenreid and expanded the estate to 138 acres by 1891.
+In 1881, 31-year-old Harrison purchased Rosedale Hall Glenside, Pennsylvania, from J. Thomas Audenreid and expanded the estate to 138 acres by 1891.
 He hired architect Horace Trumbauer to build new stables and a gate house, completed in 1892.
 In 1893, Rosedale Hall burned to the ground and Harrison again hired Trumbauer, in what is considered his first major commission, to build a new home on the site.
 Trumbauer designed an imposing 40-room mansion, inspired by Alnwick Castle, the medieval seat of the Dukes of Northumberland.
 The house cost an estimated $250,000 and was completed five years in 1898.
 After his death in 1927, his widow sold Grey Towers in 1929 to Beaver College (now Arcadia University), for $712,500 equal to $ today.